Make a Patchwork Pillow Cover with Little House on the Prairie® Fabrics (no pattern needed)

 - Use patchwork to highlight the best in the Andover Fabrics’ Little House on the Prairie® Collection.

-- Make a cosy throw cushion cover that fits the 20 x 20 pillow form from Ikea.
+- Make a cozy throw cushion cover that fits the 20 x 20 pillow form from Ikea.

 - Do it in 3 hours or less.

-The Little House Pillow tutorial (no pattern needed)
+The Little House on the Prairie® Pillow tutorial (no pattern needed)

 A vintage piece of linen with an embroidered cabin picture was the special feature of this pillow top.
 The pillow top is fabulous without this personal touch, but if you have a gorgeous vintage linen piece, you can use it here.